Chart Color Schemes

 Civic lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Civic's population, as per AreaSearch's analysis, was approximately 5,282 by November 2025.
-This figure represents a growth of 447 people, or 9.2%, since the 2021 Census which reported a population of 4,835.
-The increase is inferred from ABS' estimated resident population of 5,271 in June 2024 and an additional 299 validated new addresses post-Census.
-This results in a population density ratio of 3,693 persons per square kilometer, placing Civic in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate exceeded both state (5.9%) and SA4 region averages since the 2021 Census, indicating its status as a growth leader.
-Overseas migration contributed approximately 94.0% of overall population gains during recent periods.
+Civic's population, as of November 2025, stands at approximately 5,282 people.
+This figure reflects an increase of 447 individuals since the 2021 Census, which reported a population of 4,835 people.
+The change is inferred from the estimated resident population of 5,271 as of June 2024 and an additional 299 validated new addresses since the Census date.
+This results in a population density ratio of 3,693 persons per square kilometer, placing Civic in the upper quartile relative to national locations assessed by AreaSearch.
+Civic's growth of 9.2% since the 2021 census exceeded the state average (5.9%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 94.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, also using 2022 as a base year.
-Future projections anticipate exceptional growth for Civic, placing it in the top 10% of statistical areas nationally.
-By 2041, based on latest population numbers, the area is expected to expand by 8,118 persons, reflecting an increase of 153.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+Future population dynamics predict exceptional growth for Civic, placing it in the top 10 percent of statistical areas across the nation.
+The area is expected to expand by 8,118 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 153.4% over the 17-year period.

 Frequently Asked Questions - Population